 - As soon as possible, complete the academic concession form so an advisor can review your case.
 There is no need to speak with an advisor before filling out the form, as they will not be able to process your concession case unless the form is filled out.

-- You will receive a response with decision information or next steps within 2-3 business days.
+- You will receive a response with a decision or next steps within 5–7 business days.

 Deadlines to initiate academic concession